 Gordes, the sweetest of the “perched villages” built on the slopes of Monts de Vaucluse, with heart-stopping views of the Luberon Valley below.
 If you’re looking for some special pampering during your villa stay, there are a couple of boutique hotels in town that offer tranquil spas and elegant restaurants.

-Fresh flowers can add romance to any room, and bouquets throughout France are quite inexpensive compared to the U.S. We love going into village fleuristes and asking them to make up a bunch for 40 euros or so—they wind up being enormous bouquets and worth every cent.
+Fresh flowers can add romance to any room, and bouquets throughout France are quite inexpensive compared to the U.S. Stop into a village fleuriste and ask them to make up a bunch for 40 euros or so—they wind up being enormous bouquets and worth every cent.

 Best location for a big group

 All those huge, historic villas in the Loire Valley aren’t just for day-trippers—some are available for rent too.
 The biking there is pretty flat, making it good for all ages.
 And the access is easy from Paris: two-and-a-half hours by car, or 90 minutes by TGV.